Mastering Workforce Management: Strategies And Solutions

 c.
 Forecasting and Planning

-WFM software uses historical data and trends to forecast future staffing needs, ensuring that the organization is adequately staffed at all times.
+WFM software uses historical data and trends to forecast future staffing needs, ensuring that the organization is always adequately staffed.

 d.
 Performance Management